OTR 5k & Summer Celebration

 2015 complete lineup is below!

-CITY FLEA kicks of their season with us and fills the lawn with juried vendors!
+CITY FLEA kicked of their season in 2015 with us and fills the lawn with juried vendors!

-ART ON VINE joins us in May with tons of vendors (a focus on fine art) wrapping the bandstand and beyond.
+ART ON VINE joined us in 2015 with tons of vendors (a focus on fine art) wrapping the bandstand and beyond.

-KIDS ACTIVITIES, including a free little kids "run" with our friends from NECCO at the helm.
+KIDS ACTIVITIES in 2015 included a free little kids "run" with our friends from NECCO at the helm.

-(activity booth hours are 11 a.m. to 3 p.m., kids races will be at noon)
+(activity booth hours were 11 a.m. to 3 p.m., kids races was at noon)

 AND...DAY OF EXPLORING ALL THINGS OTR